-What started as a healthy steak or a glass of milk will have now been broken down into 20 individual "building blocks" known as amino acids.
-These amino acids travel in the blood stream and are supplied to the cells where they are needed.
+What started as a healthy steak or a glass of milk will have now been broken down into 20 individual "buil ding blocks" known as amino acids.
+These amino acids travel in the bloodstream and are supplied to the cells where they are needed.
 Generally speaking, we consume much more protein than the body needs.
-Therefore once we have finished with using what is needed, the excess is broken down by enzymes into smaller products, including ammonia and organic acids.
+Once we have finished with using what is needed, the excess is broken down by enzymes into smaller products, including ammonia and organic acids.
 The body is unable to tolerate large amounts of ammonia and organic acids; therefore a process in the liver converts these into harmless forms that can then be disposed of.
+This is where the urea cycle comes in.